federdil/merlin/README.md

 ---

 ### 💡 The Solution
-**Merlin** is an AI agent that turns your daily reading into structured knowledge.
+**Merlin** is an AI agent system that turns your daily reading into structured knowledge.

-Just paste a link or the text of an article, and Merlin will:
+Just paste a link, ask a question, or submit text, and Merlin's intelligent agents will:

+- 🤖 **Automatically route** your input to the right specialist agent
-- 📖 Read and understand the content
+- 📖 **Read and understand** content with AI-powered analysis
-- ✍️ Generate a personalized summary
+- ✍️ **Generate personalized summaries** with contextual insights
-- 🏷 Extract intelligent thematic tags
+- 🏷 **Extract intelligent tags** using semantic understanding
-- 🔗 Connect related concepts from your existing archive
+- 🔗 **Connect related concepts** from your existing archive
+- 🔍 **Answer questions** about your knowledge base

 Over time, it builds a **true semantic map of your personal knowledge**.

 ---

 ### ⚙️ How It Works
-1. **User Input:** Paste a link or text.
+1. **User Input:** Paste a link, ask a question, or submit text
+2. **Intelligent Routing:** Merlin classifies input and routes to appropriate specialist
-2. **AI Processing:** Claude + Strands process the content.
+3. **AI Processing:** Agents process content with specialized capabilities
-3. **Semantic Storage:** Summaries, metadata, and links are stored in **PostgreSQL + pgvector**.
+4. **Semantic Storage:** Summaries, metadata, and embeddings
-4. **Discovery:** Browse, filter, and rediscover ideas via **Streamlit UI**.
+5. **Discovery:** Browse, search, and rediscover ideas

 ---

 ### 🚀 What Makes It Unique
 Unlike Obsidian or Notion, Merlin is **proactive and intelligent**:

-- 🧠 Understands what you read
+- 🧠 **Intelligent Agent Routing:** Automatically determines the best processing approach
+- 🤖 **Specialized AI Agents:** Each agent has specific expertise (ingestion, query, summarization)
-- 📚 Enriches notes with context and references
+- 📚 **Context-Aware Processing:** Understands content type and user intent
-- 🔄 Builds automatic connections between sources
+- 🔄 **Automatic Connections:** Builds semantic links between sources
+- 🎯 **Unified Interface:** Single input box handles all interaction types

-> **It’s like having a second brain that grows with you.**
+> **It's like having a team of AI specialists working for your knowledge curation.**

 ---

-### 📈 Initial MVP
-- **Input:** Pasted link or text
-- **Output:** Summary + tags + 3 similar articles already read
-- **Tech Stack:** Claude (LLM), Strands (agent), FastAPI + Streamlit, PostgreSQL/pgvector

----

-### 🌍 Long-Term Vision
-Merlin aims to be the **personal cognitive assistant** for information-driven people:

-- Read what you read
-- Understand your interests
-- Suggest new connections & insights from past knowledge

-> **In one sentence:**
-> “Merlin: your AI archivist that turns forgotten readings into living knowledge.”

----

-## 🛠 Technical Description (Phase 1 MVP)
-Merlin allows users to paste full content or submit a URL.
-The AI then:

-- ✍️ Summarizes content
-- 🏷 Generates semantic tags
-- 💾 Stores notes in **PostgreSQL** with embeddings
-- 🔍 Suggests related notes via semantic search
-- 🪞 Optionally provides mini-reflections on knowledge growth

 ### 🌟 Key Features
-- **Autonomous AI Agent:** Decides actions on new inputs
-- **Curator Personality:** Friendly, reflective, thoughtful summaries
-- **Semantic Organization:** Notes linked by meaning, not folders
-- **Flexible Input:** Paste text or provide URL
-- **Mini Reflection:** Summarizes trends in user notes
+- **🧠 Strands + Claude Integration**: Advanced AI reasoning using official Strands framework
+- **🤖 Intelligent Agent Routing**: Claude-powered input classification and routing
+- **📥 Smart Ingestion Agent**: AI-powered content analysis with insights extraction
+- **🔍 Query Agent**: Semantic search and information retrieval
+- **📝 Summarization Agent**: Advanced content analysis and summarization
+- **🎯 Unified API**: Single endpoint for all interactions
+- **💻 Modern UI**: Streamlined Streamlit interface with single input box
+- **🔧 Structured Output**: Reliable AI responses using Pydantic models

 ---